|

 Climate Initiative (California and four Canadian provinces).

-California's Climate
+California's

 - For examples of city-level policy, see the

-US Mayors Climate Protection Agreement, the international
+Mayors Climate Protection Center, the international

 ICLEI-Local